Pratham-verma/Pratham-verma/README.md

 👋 Hi, I’m @Pratham-verma

-• I am B TECH computer science student.
+• I'm B TECH computer science student.

 •  I've done Programming languages -  (c , c++) and various Certification courses related to CyberSecurity.

 • aspiring security architect.

-• I am motivated to learn and grow in the cyber security industry.
+• I'm motivated to learn and grow in the cyber security industry.

-• I am also like to EDIT the video's  for social media.
+• I'm also like to EDIT the video's  for social media.

-• I am also PLAY competitive gaming.
+• I'm also PLAY competitive gaming.

-• my b tech complete in "2022-2026".
+• my b.tech complete in "2022-2026".

-• i am also like to play some sports (volleyball, basket ball and cricket).
+• I'm also like to play some sports (volleyball, basket ball and cricket).

 🗞️ SOCIAL MEDIA -

-   • instagram : pratham-verma-17
+   • Instagram : Pratham-verma-17

    • LinkedIn : www.linkedin.com/in/pratham-tech